OpenTTD/OpenTTD/readme.txt

     * Please contact the development team before beginning the translation process!
 This avoids double work, as someone else may have already started translating to the same language.
-    * Translators must use the character set ISO 8859-15.
-      Otherwise, some characters will not display correctly in the game.
-    * Currently it is not possible to translate into character sets other than Latin.

 8.2) Translation:
 ---- -------------------